martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 is the codepoint for Handshake packets, and the remaining codepoint is the Retry packet.

+## Standard Version Number

+Servers also specify the Standard version that the client should use to guide the wire formats and behaviors of the aliased version.
+This version MUST meet the criteria to support version aliasing, and MUST either be included as a supported version in the client's version_information transport parameter (see
+{{!I-D.ietf-quic-version-negotiation}}) or be the standard version of the current connection.

+Note that if the standard version is not the same as the current connection's standard version, the client MUST NOT use any session tickets or NEW_TOKEN tokens from the current connection in the aliased version connection.
+The server MUST reject any such tokens, and therefore MUST be able to determine both the standard version of both the connection that provided the transport parameter ("originating standard version") and the connection that uses the aliased version ("standard version in use").

+There are several possible techniques for securely recovering the two standard versions at the server:

+* the server could store a mapping of aliased versions to the two standard versions;

+* the server could encrypt the standard version in use in the aliased version number, and the original standard version in either the aliased version number or the ITE (note that the ITE cannot be extracted until the standard version in use is known);

+* the server only issues version_aliasing transport parameters for one originating standard version and only accepts one standard version in use; or

+* both version numbers are included as inputs in the parameter generation algorithm, and the server tries all permutations of standard version and tests each resulting Packet Length Offset for validity.

 ## Expiration Time

 Servers should select an expiration time in seconds, measured from the instant